-This article talks about deadlocks in MySQL to help identify them and have resolved, if they cause a site down, stuck database import, or other Magento issues.
+This article talks about deadlocks in MySQL to help identify and resolve them, if they cause a site down, stuck database import, or other Magento issues.

 Affected products and versions

 - Magento Commerce Cloud, versions 2.2.x and 2.3.x

 Deadlocks in MySQL occur when two or more transactions mutually hold and request for locks.
 Deadlocks being present do not always indicate an issue, but often are a symptom of some other MySQL or Magento issue that has occurred.